-The proposed Watershed Management CIP contains approximately \$34.5 million in improvements over the six year period.
-The passage of three general obligation (GO) bond issues (in FY 2012/13, FY 2014/15, and FY 2016/17) would constitute the bulk of the funding for these improvements.
-The remaining watershed management projects are proposed to be funded through State/Federal Funds and Other Financing.
-These projects include water quality projects, stream rehabilitation on Parks property, floodplain/floodprone engineering and projects, urban storm drainage projects, implementation of Watershed Master Plan projects, and the continued development of Comprehensive Watershed Master Plans.
+The proposed Watershed Management CIP contains approximately \$31.5 million in improvements over the six year period.
+The passage of three general obligation (GO) bond issues (in FY 2012/13, FY 2014/15, and FY 2016/17) constitute the bulk of the funding for these improvements.
+The remaining watershed management funding includes State/Federal Funds and Other Financing.
+Projects include Water Quality Projects, Stream Rehabilitation on Parks Property, Floodplain/Floodprone Area Engineering Projects, Urban Storm Drainage Projects, Implementation of Watershed Master Plan Projects, and the continued development of Comprehensive Watershed Master Plans.